 Impact on library policy/practice:

-- LKS teams may be affected by changes to organisational structures as a result of the emergence of Accountable Care Organisations (ACOs).
+- LKS teams may be affected by changes to organisational structures as a result of the emergence of Integrated Care Systems, Integrated Care Partnerships and Accountable Care Organisations (ACOs).

 - There may be an opportunity to deliver evidence and knowledge to managers, commissioners and transformation teams as health care services undergo this change.